 Infectious Diseases

-We aim to change the trajectory of global child and adult health to reduce the impact of infectious diseases and allergies.
+We aim to change the trajectory of global childhood and adult health to reduce the impact of infectious diseases and allergies.

 Improving the diagnosis, treatment and prevention of infectious diseases in children is at the heart of everything we do.
-To achieve this, our research comprises both clinical and laboratory-based studies, with a focus on global collaboration to engage the brightest minds in infectious diseases.
+To achieve this, our research comprises both clinical and laboratory-based studies, with a focus on global collaboration.

-Our clinical research includes randomised controlled trials, observational studies and systematic reviews of best practices.
-Our laboratory research encompasses basic and applied immunological, as well as microbiological studies, to explore the mechanisms by which pathogens interact with the host immune response and cause disease.
+Our clinical research includes randomised controlled trials, observational studies and systematic reviews of best practice.
+Our laboratory research encompasses basic and applied immunological, as well as microbiological studies, to explore the mechanisms by which pathogens interact with the host immune response.

 Our focus

-We have a particular interest in infections that are important to child health worldwide, such as respiratory infections (e.g., tuberculosis and COVID-19) and neonatal sepsis.
+We have a particular interest in infections that are important to child health worldwide, such as tuberculosis, COVID-19 and other respiratory infections, diarrhoeal illnesses and neonatal sepsis.

-In adults, our multinational BRACE trial of the off-target effects of BCG vaccination randomised in 6,828 healthcare workers in Australia, Brazil, Spain, the Netherlands and the United Kingdom.
+We have also investigated the impact of BCG vaccination on the incidence and severity of COVID-19.
+Our multinational BRACE trial is amongst the world’s largest studies on the off-target effects of the BCG vaccine, with almost 7,000 healthcare workers enrolled in Australia, Brazil, Spain, the Netherlands and the United Kingdom.

-Professor Nigel Curtis is a paediatric infectious diseases physician and clinician scientist and leader of the Infectious Diseases Research Group at Murdoch Children's Research Institute.
+Professor Nigel Curtis is a paediatric infectious diseases physician, clinician-scientist and leader of the Infectious Diseases group at Murdoch Children's Research Institute (MCRI).
 Nigel is investigating whether a 100-year-old vaccine can protect healthcare workers against COVID-19.

 BRACE trial in the media

-This Australian-led study is amongst the world’s largest trial on the off-target effects of Bacille Calmette-Guérin (BCG) vaccine.
-More than 6,800 healthcare workers are enrolled in Australia, Brazil, Spain, the Netherlands and the United Kingdom.
+This Australian-led study is amongst the world’s largest trials on the off-target effects of the Bacille Calmette-Guérin (BCG) vaccine.
+Almost 7,000 healthcare workers are enrolled in Australia, Brazil, Spain, the Netherlands and the United Kingdom.

 BRACE trial – Behind the Scenes